Yekaterinburg: Overview

 In 2014, the city showcased its education, literary, art, and theatre culture through the Russian Year of Culture Programme.

 The city has a well-developed film industry.
 Opened back in 1909, Laurage was the first cinema in Yekaterinburg.
 In 1943, the Sverdlovsk Film Studio was opened and produced its first feature film Silva a year later.
 After the Second World War, the studio produced up to ten feature films a year.
 There are more than 20 cinemas in Yekaterinburg, the oldest of which is the Salyut, while the most capacious is the Cosmos spacecraft.
 There are also chains of movie theatres such as Premier-Zal, Kinomaks, and Kinoplex, which usually open in shopping and entertainment centres.

 A number of popular Russian rock bands, such as Urfin Dzhyus, Chaif, Chicherina, Nautilus Pompilius, Nastya, Trek, Agata Kristi, Slaughter to Prevail and Smyslovye Gallyutsinatsii, were originally formed in Yekaterinburg (Ural Rock is often considered as a particular variety of rock music.
 Yekaterinburg and St. Petersburg are actually considered to be the main centres of the genre in Russia).
 Also, opera singers like Boris Shtokolov, Yuri Gulyayev, Vera Bayeva graduated from the Urals State Conservatory.
 The Ural Philharmonic Orchestra (currently conducted by Dmitry Liss), founded by Mark Paverman and located in Yekaterinburg, is also very popular in Russia and in Europe, as well as the Ural Academic Popular Chorus, a folk-singing and dance ensemble.

 Yekaterinburg V. I. Filatov State Circus is located in the centre of the city, on the western bank of the Iset River.
 In 2012, the Yekaterinburg Circus was nominated "Best Circus of the Year" for the circus show Sharivari by the Rosgoscirk and the Ministry of Culture.

 The Presidential Center named after Boris Yeltsin was built in Yekaterinburg in 2015.
 It is considered to be a public, cultural and educational center.
-Center has its art gallery, library, museum equipped with the newest multimedia technologies that help to present the documents, video materials and archive photos.
+The Center has its art gallery, library, museum equipped with the newest multimedia technologies that help to present the documents, video materials and archive photos.
 In 2017, the Yeltsin Center was recognized as the best museum in Europe by the Council of Europe, the first of the museums in Russia.